microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure DevOps, Microsoft Teams and GitHub/Readme.md

     ![forked-repo](Images/forked-repo.png)

     Every build pipeline is simply a set of tasks.
-Whether it's copying files, compiling source, or publishing artifacts, the existing library of tasks covers the clear majority of scenarios.
+Whether it's copying files, compiling code, or publishing artifacts, the existing library of tasks covers the clear majority of scenarios.
 You can even create your own if you have specialized needs not already covered.
 We're going to use YAML, a markup syntax that lends itself well to describing the build pipeline.
 Select **Starter pipeline** as a starting point based on an analysis of our source project.
 We'll replace the contents with the final YAML required for our project.

 1. Select the **Starter pipeline** template.